 A labor certification or PERM, as it is commonly called, is the first step most employers take to sponsor their employees for permanent residency.
-There are three steps to the green card or permanent residency through the PERM process.
+There are three steps to a green card or permanent residency through the PERM process.
 The first step is to obtain an approved PERM or labor certification.
-Secondly, you must successfully file for an immigrant visa.
-And lastly, you will file an adjustment of status which will grant you the green card.
+Second, you must file for an immigrant visa successfully.
+The last step is to file an adjustment of status which will grant the employee permanent resident status.

 There are several different types of employment-based sponsorships but PERMs are the most common.
 PERM labor certifications can fall under either employment-based categories of EB-2 or EB-3.
-The EB-2 category is designated for advanced degree workers – normally those who hold a Master’s degree or a Bachelor’s degree plus 5 years of progressive experience.
+The EB-2 category is designated for advanced degree workers – normally those who hold Master’s degrees or Bachelor’s degrees plus 5 years of progressive work experience.
 The EB-3 category is designated for most other workers, including professional workers (those with bachelor’s degrees) and skilled workers (those with 2 years or more of work experience).

 The government agency responsible for overseeing the PERM process is the U.S. Department of Labor (DOL).
 The DOL’s goal is to ensure that U.S. workers are protected and preferred over foreign nationals.
 The PERM labor certification is a complex process that involves several recruitment steps.
-The goal of the process is to show the DOL that there are no able, willing and qualified U.S. workers to fill the position that is being offered to the foreign national.
-The employer must open the position to U.S. workers through specific advertising required by the regulations and they must make a bona fide attempt to find U.S. workers for the job.
-Only if there are no qualified U.S. workers found, can the PERM be filed and approved (certified).
+The goal of the process is to demonstrate to the DOL that there are no able, willing and qualified U.S. workers who will fill the position being offered to the foreign national.
+The employer must open the position to U.S. workers through specific advertising required by the regulations and they must make a bona fide attempt to recruit U.S. workers for the job.
+Only should there be no qualified U.S. workers found, can the PERM be filed and approved (certified).
 The PERM process consists of the following steps:

-Each of the ads that are placed must include very specific information that is listed in the DOL regulations in order to qualify as an appropriate advertisement.
-Both the wording of the ads and the venue where they are placed are very important factors in succeeding with the PERM process.
+Each of the ads that are placed must include very specific information that is listed in the DOL regulations in order to qualify as an ‘appropriate’ advertisement.
+Both the wording of the ads and the venue where they are placed are very important factors in determining success with the PERM process.

 Depending on the category of the application (EB-2 vs. EB-3) and also the nationality of the employee, the employee may or may not be able to file for a green card (I-485 adjustment of status application) at the same time as the I-140.
 Most foreign nationals who fall under the EB-2 category (except for Indian and Chinese nationalities) can file the I-485 concurrently with the I-140 immigrant visa.
 Indian and Chinese EB-2 applicants and all EB-3 applicants must wait several years in order to file for the green card because there are annual limits on the number of employment-based green cards.